Ian0520/CellIDTrackerApp/README.md

 ## Requirements
 - Rooted device (probe binary runs via `su`).
-- Google Geolocation API key (currently hard-coded in the app).
+- Google Geolocation API key (placed locally, not committed).
 - Network access for geolocation.
 - Bundled probe binary and configs per ABI in assets (e.g., `app/src/main/assets/probe/armeabi-v7a/spoof` and `app/src/main/assets/config/...`).
 Add other ABIs (e.g., arm64-v8a) as needed.
 - To rebuild the probe: Android NDK (r25 in the example), CMake (>=3.24), and the native dependencies present (Crypto++, libcurl with mbedtls, nlohmann/json) pulled by the `wifi-calling` CMake.